 Science Journal Legend The Science Journal Legend form should be on the inside front cover of science journals.
 Each of the five circles on this form should be colored using its corresponding color of highlighter.
 Each of the five colors represents one of the five areas of scientific skills that our students should be using in their journal work.
 As journals are graded, I will use the appropriate color highlighter to mark instances where these categories are demonstrated: yellow for using basic scientific processes, orange for demonstrating conceptual understanding, blue for handling data, orange for drawings and illustrations, and pink for personal elements.
 In addition to class notes, a good science journal will include all of these components.

 Science Journal Table of Contents The first two pages of the science journal should be reserved for a table of contents.
-Use these forms to keep track of activities and notes from science class.
+Each student should use these forms to keep track of activities and notes from science class.
 The table of contents should be kept up to date throughout the school year and should reference all lessons and important activities.
 A good table of contents will not only make a journal easier to grade; it will also allow you to easily find specific labs, demonstrations, or lesson notes whenever they are needed.
 Additional table of contents forms will be available in class or may be printed from the website.

 Science Journal Score Sheet The Science Journal Score Sheet form should be on the inside back cover of science journals.
 This form will be used each time your science journal is graded.
 The score sheet shows the 20 criteria on which journal work is assessed.
 Remember, your science journal is not just a place for notes; it is where you show your understanding of the material that we cover in class.
 Each criteria will be scored on a scale of 0 to 5 points, with excellent work needed in all 20 areas to earn a perfect score.
 Use the score sheet as a tool to self-assess your journal work prior to journal submissions.
 If you see that any of the scoring criteria are not met, be sure to make corrections or additions prior to submitting your journal to be graded.
 As always, be sure to ask for help if there are any criteria that you do not understand or are unsure how to improve upon.